habeebsl/rpsls-dapp/README.md

 The app uses a consistent Infura RPC endpoint for all read operations to prevent users from seeing different blockchain states.
 Write operations still use the user's MetaMask provider.

+## Game Sync

+We exploit Supabase’s Realtime service to enable real-time multiplayer game synchronization,  meaning that when one player makes a move, other connected player instantly receive updates without refreshing the page.

 ### Timeout Safety

 Timeout functions include a 10-second safety buffer beyond the 5-minute blockchain timeout to prevent transaction reverts from premature calls.